peergum/piglex/README.md

 ##Syntax

 To be defined.
-See piglex.l sample file
+See sample.pigl sample file